-Pronounced BAZ-MAH-TEE, basmati is a type of rice grown in the Himalayas, India and Pakistan, with India producing about two thirds of the world's supply.
-It is a long grain rice that is characterized by a light nutty flavor and floral aroma and it's popular in rice pilaf and curry recipes.
+Basmati rice (baz-MAH-tee) is a type of white rice commonly grown in the Himalayas, India, and Pakistan—with India producing about two-thirds of the world's supply.
+It is a long-grain rice that is characterized by a light nutty flavor and floral aroma, and it's popular in rice pilaf and as a side dish for curry.

 - Common Uses: pilaf, side dish for curries

 - Storage: airtight container in a cool, dry place